huangli712/ACFlow/docs/src/examples/current.md

+!!! info

+    In order to demonstrate usefulness of the ACFlow toolkit, four examples are illustrated in this section.
+These examples cover typical application scenarios of the ACFlow toolkit, including analytical continuations of

+    * Matsubara self-energy function
+    * Matsubara Green's function
+    * Imaginary time Green's function
+    * Current-current correlation function

+    within the script mode or standard mode.
+All of the necessary source codes and data files, which can be used to reproduce the results as shown in this section, are placed in the `/home/your_home/acflow/test/T*` folders.

 # Current-Current Correlation Function

 The former three examples only concern fermionic correlators.
 How about bosonic correlators?
 In this example, we will demonstrate how to perform analytical continuation simulation for a typical bosonic correlator, the current-current correlation function ``\Pi(\tau)``, to obtain the optical conductivity ``\sigma(\omega)``.
 Note that this example is taken from *Phys.
 Rev. B 82, 165125 (2010)* directly.